 your house, but it is not noticed at that location.
 But, put the same

 house foundation, add a white or reflective siding, and you may have a severe

 In addition, it is my experience that the artillery fungus seems to prefer wood as opposed to bark.
-Much of the mulch that we use today is recycled wood – in the past, most mulch was bark.
-In addition, the finely-shredded mulches used today hold more moisture than the older coarsely ground mulches – this favors fungi, because they need moisture to survive and sporulate.
+Much of the mulch that we use today is recycled wood – in the past, most mulch was bark from sawmills.
+In addition, the finely-shredded mulches used today also hold more moisture than the older coarsely ground mulches – this favors fungi, because they need moisture to survive and sporulate.

 Q9: Why is this problem more severe in some years than in

 A: The artillery fungus grows better and produces more spores during wet years.
 It is also most common during the cool spring and fall, and is much less of a problem in the hot dry periods of mid-summer.
 And, it is not a problem during the winter here in Pennsylvania.

 Q10: The number of spots seems to be worse on the north side of

 A: It is not your imagination, and you are a good observer.
 The artillery fungus often grows better in the mulch on the cool, shady, moist side of the house (usually the north side of the house here in northeastern U.S.A.), where growing conditions (cool and moist) are more suitable for the fungus.

 Q11: Are those spots alive?
 Will they hurt my house, like eat holes in